czbiohub/blog/_blog/tracer-bracer.md

 #### `process summarize:`
 * This last process calls the method [`.collect()`](https://www.nextflow.io/docs/latest/operator.html#operator-collect) on `assembled_ch`.
 This method collects all the files emitted from `assembled_ch` into a list and uses that as input for this process.
 * ***Summarize*** mode is ran and the output is published to the same directory where the assembled files are.

+The figure below illustrates a run with TraCeR.

 ![nf-tracer run](/images/tracer-bracer/nf-tracer.gif)